kubeflow/website/content/en/docs/components/katib/experiment.md

   because `maxTrialCount` was reached, you can resume it by increasing `maxTrialCount`.
 Specify `resumePolicy: LongRunning`, if you want to use this feature.
-If you don't need to resume the experiment, specify `resumePolicy: Never`.
-In that case, suggestion resources will be deleted and the experiment can't be resumed.
+If you don't need to resume the experiment, specify `resumePolicy: Never` - in this case, suggestion resources will be deleted and the experiment can't be resumed.
 By default all experiments have `resumePolicy: LongRunning` parameter.
   Refer to the